Jul 24, 2021

 You can find directions to A-Basin here.
 Located 5 miles from Keystone, A-Basin sits on Loveland Pass/U.S. Hwy 6, a winding, paved mountain road.
 Winter driving can be hazardous on Loveland Pass and across Summit County; we recommend that your transportation have mud-and-snow-rated or winter tires, AWD and/or 4WD.
 CDOT requires some vehicles to have these traction devices during particularly treacherous times of year.
 You can find updated road conditions and closures at COtrip.org.

 The Summit Stage (Swan Mountain Flyer route) provides free transportation to A-Basin from areas across Summit County.
-The specific Swan Mountain Flyer route to A-Basin only runs from mid-November through May; our ski season usually operates outside of this schedule.
+The specific Swan Mountain Flyer route to A-Basin only runs from mid-November through April or May; our ski season usually operates outside of this schedule.

 How long is A-Basin's ski season?